 Just detach and place the knobby end in a bit of water and let them grow roots, then pot up.

-Pothos or Devils Ivy also thrives on neglect and tough to kill.
+Pothos or Devils Ivy also thrives on neglect and is tough to kill.

-Pothos does well in low light conditions and it easy to propagate as well.
-See the little bitty pot I have this lush plant in?
+Pothos does well in low light conditions and it is easy to propagate from cuttings.

-Pinch back regularly to keep the plant looking fuller at top, it has a tendency to get leggy.
+Pinch back regularly to keep the plant fuller at the top, it does have a tendency to get leggy.

-This one thrives on lots of water and it will even bloom, it has a lovely white flower.
+Peace Lily thrives on lots of water and it will even bloom.
+It has a lovely white flower.

-Peace Lily topped NASA’s list or removing all three of most common VOCs – formaldehyde, benzene and trichloroethylene.
+Peace Lily topped NASA’s list for removing all three of the most common VOCs – formaldehyde, benzene, and trichloroethylene.